elsehow/empty-acm-paper/README.md

 ## writing

+first, edit authors.tex to get everything set up the way you want it.

-just edit the file paper.org, and export it as a PDF or HTML file (by default that's `, e l o` in spacemacs org layer).
+next, just edit the file paper.org, and export it as a PDF or HTML file (by default that's `, e l o` in spacemacs org layer).

 export your bibliography to `refs.bib`. to insert a citation in `paper.org`, just do `, i c` in spacemacs to pull up org-ref.